Sabalenka plays Pegula, and Osaka meets Anisimova in the US Open women's semifinals

 Sabalenka, a 27-year-old from Belarus, is seeded No. 1 in New York.

-No. 4 Pegula, an American whose parents own the NFL's Buffalo Bills and NHL's Buffalo Sabres, will be trying to reach her second major final.
+No. 4 Pegula, an American whose parents own the NFL's Buffalo Bills and NHL's Buffalo Sabres, was trying to reach her second major final.
 She has rebounded well after losing in the first round at Wimbledon.

 No. 23 Osaka, who was born in Japan and grew up in the U.S., has the most Grand Slam trophies of any of woman left in the field, with four.
 She won the U.S. Open in 2018 and 2020, and the Australian Open in 2019 and 2021.